 The Liberty Hotel in Boston

-via Libertyhotel.comWhen you're planning a vacation, you want to be sure you're on top of all the things you should ask your hotel.
-And then you want to make sure your stay is memorable.
-Here's one way: Formerly the Charles Street Jail, the Liberty Hotel in Boston, Massachusetts, is an actual converted prison that housed a few famous inmates back in the day, like Malcolm X and one-time Boston mayor James Curley.
+via Libertyhotel.com Formerly the Charles Street Jail, the Liberty Hotel in Boston, Massachusetts, is an actual converted prison that housed a few famous inmates back in the day, like Malcolm X and one-time Boston mayor James Curley.

 The luxury hotel even has prison-themed names for its rooms and lounge areas.
 For example, The Clink is an on-site restaurant, and The Alibi is the hotel’s cocktail bar—and former jailhouse drunk tank.
 Amenities include air conditioning, in-room safes, minibar, complimentary overnight shoe shines, and on-site concierge.
 Guaranteed the prisoners never had it this good.
 For your next trip, plan on visiting these 14 other unusual hotels in the United States.

 Hotell Hackspett in Sweden